 Create an app registration in the Azure portal.
 You will assign an RBAC role to this app registration.

 - In the left menu, click Azure Active Directory.

-- On the left panel, under Manage, click Users.
+- On the left panel, under Manage, click App registrations.

-- Click New user, and enter a name and email address.
+- Click + New registration, and enter a name.

 For more information about Azure RBAC or managing roles with command-line applications, see:

 - Manage Role-Based Access Control with the Azure command-line interface

 - Manage Role-Based Access Control with Azure PowerShell

 To create a custom RBAC role, you must first create a role document and then create a custom role in the Azure portal.